The postman brought a great letter today! Inside was a little 1.5mm by15mm ZNSE window with AR coating.

 The clamp for the router is held in place with 3 M8 bolts.

 In this picture I haven't put in the lead screw yet.
 As it stands I'm just using M8 threaded bar.
-I
+I may up grade at some point.

 I cut a bit of excess Al. off the to edge of the gantry.
 To save weight, and to make it "more workman like"!